-So... as Dynamis + Pro-Box is now at the cost of a full system from major competitors, if you don't already own a basic Dynamis and there is even the glimmer of a possibility that you may want some form of "added intelligence" to help you operate your layout...

-Then I strongly suggest that it'll pay you to look closely at other "full feature systems" before investing.
+As the Dynamis + Pro-Box is now at the cost of a full system from major competitors, if you don't already own a basic Dynamis, then I strongly suggest that it'll pay you to look closely at other "full feature" systems before investing.

-DIGITRAX:
+Digitrax:

-An earlier market leader in the USA, and one of the first widely sold brands.
+An early leader in the USA, and one of the first widely sold brands.
 Digitrax has a very wide array of systems and accessories.

-Digitrax is also an innovator and they have a good wide cross section of smaller manufacturers following their lead, so while their Loco-net bus is a proprietary way of communication between controller and accessories, it is widely supported.
-Widely stocked Digitrax has a wide base of users in UK, AU and Europe.
+Digitrax is also an innovator and they have a good wide cross-section of smaller manufacturers following their lead, so while their loco-net bus is a proprietary way of communication between controller and accessories, it is widely supported.
+Widely stocked, Digitrax has a wide base of users globally.

-I LIKE: The new "super chief extra" with the DT402 handset, and the excellent value "Zephyr Extra" entry-level units.
-Both offer good feature levels, greatly improved operability and maintain good expandability.
+I LIKE: The "Super Chief Extra" with the DT402 handset, and the excellent value "Zepher Extra" entry-level units.
+Both ofer good feature levels, greatly improved operability and maintain good expandibility.

-I'm unsure in some ways about the DT402 handset: It is very clever feature wise, about the same as an NCE ProCab, but all its buttons are the same size and shape and that makes it look a bit like an electronic porcupine... very confusing because there's no visual aid in the shape and no helpful ergonomics in the design...a real shame!
-So: DT402 handset and variants, while technically good, are quite hard to understand for most - so even after many operating sessions owners are still confused!
+I'M UNSURE ABOUT: The DT402 handset.
+It's very clever feature-wise, about the same as an NCE ProCab, but all its buttons are the same size and shape and that makes it look a bit like an electronic porcupine... very confising because there's no visual aid in the shape and no helpful ergonomics in the design... a real same!
+So: DT402 handset and variants, while technically good, are quite hard to understand for most - so even after many operating sessions, owners are still confused!
 I know because I help DT402 users more often than any others!